From the seed of an idea, nature can grow.

 Biffa Award projects make up an eclectic community across the country, with funding provided through its Main Grants Scheme as part of the Landfill Communities Fund to projects near Landfill sites.
 Under this scheme, Biffa Award provides funding to community projects that fit into four different themes: Rebuilding Biodiversity, Community Buildings, Cultural Facilities & Recreation.
 To be eligible for funding that could get you between £10,000 – £75,000, your project must work towards one of these themes.

-South West Waters Neighbourhood Fund enables community groups to apply for up to £1,000, and registered non-profits up to £5,000.
+South West Waters Neighbourhood Fund enables community groups to apply for up to £1,000, and registered non-profits for over 1,000 up to £5,000.
 Its Water-Saving Community Fund also supports community water conservation projects, like drought-tolerant gardens and water butts in community allotments – with funds from £1,000 for community groups to up to £30,000 for non-profits.

 The Cornwall AONB’s Environment & Landscape Fund seeks to support local community groups and businesses within the AONB to conserve and enhance the protected landscape.
 It supports support small scale projects with funding (up to £500) to help get them off the ground.